Cams - Field repairs

-This is one of my favourites as it’s the easiest to do on the fly, and needs no special tools be used on medium to large cams (Camalot 4’s and 5’s, which tend to suffer trigger damage often).
-Cut the line at an angle to make it easier to insert and melt the ends to they ball up and act as stoppers.
+This is one of my favourites as it’s the easiest to do on the fly, and needs no special tools to be used on medium to large cams (Camalot 4’s and 5’s, which tend to suffer trigger damage often).
+Cut the line at an angle to make it easier to insert and melt the ends of the ball up and act as stoppers.

 0.48mm steel guitar string

 This works very much like picture frame wire, being very stiff and high strength, but also available in diameters below 0.5mm.
 I find this is the best way to repair tiny camming units such as black Aliens.

 3/64 (1.19mm) 7x19 Aircraft grade stainless wire

 This is the best wire for standard cams 7x19 construction far more flexible than 7x7 as it’s much more flexible and high strength.
 Make sure your swages match the wire.

 Very thin but still strong, this is ideal for micro cams.

 Much higher strength than you’d imagine, and suitable for temporary cam repair.

 A heavy-duty fishing line is easy to tie and cheap and can be used for fishing too!
 Heavy-duty deep sea fishing line with high breaking strains is surprisingly strong, with fluorocarbon line being even stronger than monofilament line.
 This can also double up for other repairs, even sewing.